atomicplasmaphysics/Ion-Commander/README.md

 ## TODOs
 - [ ] Make LogNorm stuff working
 - [ ] Better fitting routine and better starting parameters
-- [ ] Make the current Data-Analysis application as a subtab
+- [x] Make the current Data-Analysis application as a subtab
-- [ ] Build a controll subtab (Pressure, Voltage, Laser)
+- [ ] Build a control subtab (Pressure, Voltage, Laser)
-- [ ] Logg everything in the controlltab
+- [ ] Logg everything in the control-tab
 - [ ] Build a measure subtab (for TAC)
 - [ ] Build a measure subtab (for TDC)
 - [ ] Build a measure subtab (for NDIGO - if NDIGO is built)
 - [ ] Build a laser subtab
 - [ ] Make better logo and splash screen

+## BUGs
+- [ ] Pack images in executable - otherwise not shown